Visual artist, educator and writer Gemma Gore, based in Southampton, UK.

-Weaving together oscillations of analogue, hand made/IRL experiences and digital processes and encounters, I work in relation to specific relationships, contexts and situations hoping to build a symphony of awareness, where utterances of the physical and psychic capacities of (human) body/s are reposed.
-Thinking through feelings, images, sounds, moods.
+Weaving together oscillations of analogue, hand made/IRL experiences and digital processes and encounters, I work in relation to specific relationships, contexts and situations hoping to build a symphony of awareness, where utterances of the physical and psychic capacities of bodies are reposed.
+Thinking through feelings, images, space, sounds and movements.

 Gulping calm, anticipation permeates.

-I work with people, text, drawing, materials and video towards an ongoing research of body/s within landscape/earth.
-Reaching through the gulf of distance, through water, in all its fluent forms, connecting to every body within the body.
+I work by submerging, agitating and suspending, drawing together people, words, code, photography and drawings, materials and immaterials towards an ongoing research of bodies throughout earth.
+Reaching through the gulf of distance, looking through water, in all its fluent forms, connecting to every body throughout the bodies.

 Stones, leaves, soil, mucus, heavy breath.

-Living in exile from earth, how to unlearn individualism and draw closer towards shared knowledge, metaphor and open-ended notions of selfhood?
+Life in exile, how to unlearn individualism and draw closer towards shared knowledge, metaphor and open-ended notions of selfhood?
 How to collectively imagine beyond this now?

 Grounded in positions of disability, motherhood, queer-ecology and radical vulnerability I’m concerned with exploring dialogue throughout the questions: